 In 1908, the first tram line in Shanghai was opened.

-By 1909, the Shanghai–Nanjing railway and Shanghai–Hangzhou railway were in service.
+By 1909, the Shanghai–Nanjing railway and the Shanghai–Hangzhou railway were in service.

-In 1912, the Old City walls of Shanghai were dismantled to allow for the city's expansion.
+In 1912, the Old City walls were dismantled to allow for city expansion.

-In 1918, László Hudec, a Hungarian-Slovak architect, moved to Shanghai and lived there until 1947.
+In 1918, László Hudec, a Hungarian-Slovak architect, arrived in Shanghai and later designed Art Deco buildings in the city.

-The term 'Haipai' was coined by Beijing writers in 1920 to criticize Shanghai scholars for admiring capitalism and Western culture.
+In 1920, the term Haipai was coined by Beijing writers to criticize Shanghai scholars for admiring capitalism and Western culture.

 In July 1921, the Chinese Communist Party was founded in the Shanghai French Concession.

-In 1924, the nickname 魔都 (Módū/mó-tu, "monster/fiend/magical city") for Shanghai was first mentioned in Mato by Japanese novelist Shōfu Muramatsu.
+In 1924, the nickname "魔都" (Módū) for Shanghai was first mentioned in Mato by Japanese novelist Shōfu Muramatsu.

-On May 30, 1925, the May Thirtieth Movement broke out in Shanghai when a worker in a Japanese-owned cotton mill was shot and killed by a Japanese foreman, leading to general strikes and nationwide protests.
+On May 30, 1925, the May Thirtieth Movement began when a worker in a Japanese-owned cotton mill was killed, leading to nationwide protests.

-By 1925, Shanghai's tram network had grown to 328 tramcars and 14 routes, operated by Chinese, French, and British companies.
+By 1925, Shanghai's tram system included 328 tramcars and 14 routes operated by Chinese, French, and British companies.

 The Protestant All Saints Church in Huangpu was built in 1925 and features a Neo-Romanesque tower.

-On July 7, 1927, Shanghai was elevated to municipality status after being separated from Jiangsu.
-The new Chinese municipality included districts such as Baoshan, Yangpu, Zhabei, Nanshi, and Pudong.
+On July 7, 1927, Shanghai became a municipality after being separated from Jiangsu.
+The new municipality included districts such as Baoshan, Yangpu, Zhabei, Nanshi, and Pudong.

-On January 28, 1932, Japanese military forces invaded Shanghai, leading to the destruction of over 10,000 shops and hundreds of factories and public buildings in Zhabei district.
+On January 28, 1932, Japanese military forces invaded Shanghai, resulting in significant destruction and casualties.

 By 1932, Shanghai had become the world's fifth-largest city and home to 70,000 foreigners.

-The Apostolic Vicariate of Shanghai was erected in 1933.
+In 1933, the Apostolic Vicariate of Shanghai was erected.

-In 1937, the Battle of Shanghai resulted in the occupation of the Chinese-administered parts of Shanghai outside of the International Settlement and the French Concession.
+In 1937, the Battle of Shanghai led to the occupation of Chinese-administered parts of Shanghai by the Japanese.

-In 1939, Horace Kadoorie founded the Shanghai Jewish Youth Association to support Jewish refugees through English education.
+In 1939, Horace Kadoorie founded the Shanghai Jewish Youth Association to support Jewish refugees through English education so they would be prepared to emigrate from Shanghai.

-By November 1941, the Japanese government had transferred many Jewish refugees to Shanghai.
+By November 1941, the Japanese government transferred many Jewish refugees, who had been issued visas by Chiune Sugihara in Lithuania, to Shanghai.

-On December 8, 1941, the foreign concessions in Shanghai were occupied by the Japanese.
+On December 8, 1941, the Japanese occupied the foreign concessions in Shanghai.

 In 1946, the Apostolic Vicariate of Shanghai was further elevated to the Diocese of Shanghai.

-In 1947, László Hudec, a Hungarian-Slovak architect, left Shanghai after living there since 1918.
+In 1947, László Hudec, a Hungarian-Slovak architect, left Shanghai after designing Art Deco buildings in the city.

-The Shanghai cricket team played various international matches between 1866 and 1948 as China's de facto China national cricket team.
+The Shanghai cricket team played various international matches as China's de facto national cricket team until 1948.

 On May 27, 1949, the People's Liberation Army took control of Shanghai through the Shanghai Campaign.

-In 1949, all tram companies in Shanghai were nationalized.
+In 1949, all tram lines in Shanghai were nationalized.

 In 1949, the Shanghai Cricket Club went dormant after the founding of the PRC.